Why Diversity is Valuable

-The root word of diversity is from the Latin, “diversus” which means “various”.
-Today we use it to describe a mixture of peoples, traditions, ideas and cultures.
+The root word of diversity is from the Latin, "diversus" which means "various".
+Today we use it to describe a mixing together of people, traditions, cultures and ideas.

-Get Started Learning About Diversity at Alabama State, and how it is Similar to Other Schools in the Country
+Get Some Knowledge on Diversity at Alabama State, Including how Similar This School is to Others in the U.S..

 Extremely Low Ethnic Diversity

-Seeking diverse perspectives to learn from and with?
+Seeking diverse points of view to learn with and from?
 This school may not be the best choice.

 Appearing near the bottom of our ranking for ethnic diversity with a ranking of #2,446, Alabama State University is well below average.